youssef06/show-around/README.md

  ```
  What's the weather in Manchester?
  ```
- The intent is not to get a photo of Manchester.
+ The intent is not to get a photo of Manchester, the more variations we teach it the more accurate our results will be.

  Todo